thepwrtank18/Quark-No-Timer/README.md

+# As of the latest Quark update, there is no reason for this fork to exist.
+This repository is being archived and the CurseForge page is being removed.

 # Quark with no timer
 Small things.
 Now with no 8 minute timer every time you try to play Minecraft.